 Budgets will be scrutinised at assessment, and all and any taxes payable to local or national governments should be included in the budget with clear rationale.

 Match and co-funding

 We are happy to fund up to 100% of costs for a proposal, but equally we are happy to be applied to for funding as a match or co-funder.

 Where an applicant’s unrestricted reserves are more than one year’s running costs, we expect applicants to make a significant contribution to the costs of the proposed activities.
 We may not fund the proposal if we feel your organisation has enough to pay for the proposed activities itself.
 However we will not penalise organisations for holding reasonable reserves to meet organisation liabilities.

-Unless otherwise stated, all proposals and concept notes must be submitted through our grant management system, GEM.
+Unless otherwise stated, all proposals must be submitted through our grant management system, GEM.